This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be able to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken to your room.

 - Drain: A drain (thin rubber tube) will be placed during surgery to drain fluid from around your wound.
-Your caregiver will remove the drain when your wound stops draining fluid.
+Your healthcare provider will remove the drain when your wound stops draining fluid.

 - Blood thinners help prevent blood clots.
 Blood thinners may be given before, during, and after a surgery or procedure.
 Blood thinners make it more likely for you to bleed or bruise.